-- To be eligible for assistance, individuals must be U.S. citizens or eligible immigrants.
+To be eligible for assistance, individuals must be U.S. citizens or eligible immigrants.
 Citizens or Nationals of the United States are required to sign a declaration under penalty of perjury.
 Individuals who are neither may elect not to contend their status.
-Eligible immigrants must fall into one of the categories specified by the regulations and must have their status verified by Immigration and Naturalization Service (INS).
-Each family member must declare under penalty of perjury his or her status only one time using one of the following forms: Declaration of Citizenship (Section 214) - Declaration of Lawful Resident Status (Section 214) - Declaration of Ineligible Family Members (Section 214)
+Eligible immigrants must fall into one of the categories specified by the regulations and must have their status verified by the U.S. Citizenship and Immigration Services Agency.
+Each family member must declare under penalty of perjury his or her status only one time using one of the following forms: Declaration of Citizenship (Section 214)

+Declaration of Lawful Resident Status (Section 214)

+Declaration of Ineligible Family Members (Section 214)